 We are seeking enthusiastic, highly motivated yet team-oriented individuals with an aptitude for learning and a desire to improve human health.
 The individuals we are seeking will hold doctoral degrees in immunology or a related field.
 Expertise in T cell assays and flow cytometry analysis is preferred.

 If this description fits you, please consider joining our team of translational immunologists, and become trained in the application of translational immunology approaches to autoimmune and immune-mediated diseases.
 You can apply for currently listed positions by clicking the link below.
-We also often have openings at many levels that have not yet been listed.
-To inquire, send your CV and an introductory letter to email@example.com.
+Please send any inquiries about potential job openings to email@example.com.

 Benaroya Research Institute is an equal opportunity employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, citizenship, disability or protected veteran status.